 Now that we’ve seen how you can earn and redeem your bonus, it’s time to decide which credit card maximizes your dining purchases.

-Overall, the American Express Gold has better dining credit because of the $120 dining statement credit and 4x bonus points.
+Overall, the American Express® Gold Card has better dining credit because of the $120 dining statement credit and 4x bonus points.
 But, that doesn’t mean it’s the best option for you.

 American Express Gold: Better for Booking Award Flights

-But, if you can’t use the $100 travel credit or the other bonus categories, it’s hard to justify the annual fee.
-The American Express Gold does a brilliant job of letting you earn bonus points on large, common purchases like supermarkets and dining.
+But, if you can’t use the $100 travel credit or the other bonus categories, it’s hard to justify the overall card.
+The American Express® Gold Card does a brilliant job of letting you earn bonus points on large, common purchases like supermarkets and dining.
 But, unless you redeem your points for award flights, it might not be the better option.

 Chase Sapphire Preferred: Better for Flexible Redemption Options